dt2450/Rod-Cutting/README.md

     In order to optimize the recursive approach, we maintain an array of best Price list, where we save the results obtained from the recursive calls.
-This way we ensure that every sub-problem is solved only once, and thus the overall time of the program reduces to the order of about O(n*m).
+This way we ensure that every sub-problem is solved only once, and thus the overall time of the program reduces to the order of about O(n*m), whereas space complexity becomes of the Order (n).

-    The performance benefits of this approach over recursive approach are clearly seen through test case 8 and test case 10
+    The performance benefits of this approach over recursive approach are clearly seen through test case 8 and test case 10.

 3. Dynamic Programming Approach (rod_cut_dynamic.c)
     In this approach, instead of recursing over the various possibilities, we follow an iterative approach, where we calculate